 Welcome to our community of 2,000 pediatric hematology/oncology professionals

 Founded in 1981, the American Society of Pediatric Hematology/Oncology (ASPHO) currently has 2,000 members.
-ASPHO offers a forum for the exchange of ideas on issues of special interest and concern to people in the specialty, as well as a means for facilitating communication among members.
+ASPHO offers a forum for the exchange of ideas on issues of special interests and concern to people in the specialty, as well as a means for facilitating communication among members.
 ASPHO is the only professional organization dedicated solely to the professional development and interest of subspecialists in pediatric hematology/oncology.

 The Society works to actively advance programs and initiatives in professional education, scientific and clinical research, training, and practice issues.
 ASPHO represents pediatric hematologists/oncologists through active liaisons with numerous professional societies and alliances.
 Both ASPHO's conference and its journal, Pediatric Blood & Cancer, provide forums for presenting research to colleagues and peers.
 ASPHO welcomes members' involvement in volunteer activities such as standing committees, task forces, and contributions through member publications and other activities.
 You have the opportunity to make a difference in the profession through your personal involvement as an ASPHO member.

 ASPHO is a multidisciplinary organization dedicated to promoting the optimal care of children, adolescents and young adults with blood disorders and cancer by advancing research, education, treatment, and professional practice.

 ASPHO's Board of Trustees consists of a president, vice-president/president-elect, immediate past president, secretary/treasurer, and six trustees at large.
 Learn more about your board members and how to get involved in leadership activities.

 ASPHO committees are an excellent way to shape the direction and programs of the Society.
 By serving on a committee, you can grow your professional network, expand your knowledge, and exercise your leadership skills.
 Learn more about each committee's current activities and how to get involved.